 8. It’s not as pricey as you might think.

-Not only are there regular bargain flights via Air New Zealand, but the most widely accepted form of currency in the Cook Islands is the New Zealand Dollar.
+The most widely accepted form of currency in the Cook Islands is the New Zealand Dollar.
 At the time of writing, you can buy $1 NZD for just 63 cents US.
 Tipping also isn’t customary — don’t worry about factoring that into your budget unless you want to.